ystia/yorc/doc/configuration.rst

 Configuration files
 -------------------

-Configuration files are JSON-formatted as a single JSON object containing the following configuration options.
+Configuration files are either JSON or YAML formatted as a single object containing the following configuration options.
 By default Yorc will look for a file named config.yorc.json in ``/etc/yorc`` directory then if not found in the current directory.
 The :ref:`--config <option_config_cmd>` command line flag allows to specify an alternative configuration file.